Call us at 1(866) 60-SHIFT

 Download web optimized versions of our data charts and infographics.

-The amount of consumer debt resulting from the constant increase in credit card usage will continue to increase as well.
-The average US credit card debt is at $6,741 a person.
+The amount of consumer debt resulting from increased credit usage will continue to increase as well.
+The average credit card balance (or debt) in the U.S. is at $6,741 a person.

-According to The Federal Reserve's Survey of Consumer Finances, less families are paying down credit card debt than in the past, even with more families having credit cards.
+According to the Survey of Consumer Finances by the Federal Reserve Bank, less families are paying down credit card debt than in the past, even with more families having credit cards.
+However, even with less families paying down credit card debt, credit card delinquency rates have only increased slightly.

 The answer to avoiding credit card debt is generally very simple.
 Don’t spend more money than you have and don’t fall for all the rewards cards and cash back cards out there.
-Compare cards to find the one that is best for you.
+Budget your money, know where your money goes, and don’t live beyond your means.

 Another smart way to avoid building credit card debt is to keep up with your credit card payments.
 Don’t slack off when you get your month to month credit card statements.

 Pay them immediately and don’t let them pile up on you.
-People tend to get in trouble when they wait to pay off their credit cards, only to see that bill pile up if not paid quickly.
+People tend to get in trouble when they wait to pay off their credit cards, only to see balance pile up higher & higher if not paid quickly.

-Getting behind on your credit card payments can lead to credit card delinquency and higher delinquency rates.
+Getting behind on your credit card payments can lead to credit card delinquency and higher delinquency rates, which will negatively affect your credit score.

-One of the biggest ways people accumulate credit card debt is through using it to obtain a cash advance.
+One of the biggest & most dangerous ways people accumulate credit card debt is through using it to obtain a cash advance.

 Using credit card accounts to get cash is very dangerous.
-This is largely because it is a last resort for most people that are using a credit card for this purpose.
+This is largely because it comes at a very high cost to you, and is a last resort for most people that are using a credit card for this purpose.

 There’s no reason to use a credit card for cash if you have the money in a standard checking account.

-Paying off credit card debt is obviously very important in many different aspects, including turning bad credit score into excellent credit score and keeping your credit cards interest rate as low as possible.
+Paying off credit card debt is obviously very important in many different aspects, including building a positive credit history and keeping your interest rate as low as possible.
 A low interest rate will result in you saving money through smaller credit card payments.

 Just as managing student loans or business loans can lead to an improved credit score, so can deciding to pay off debt accumulated from credit cards.

 Most credit cards consumers have some sort of debt.
-The average credit scores in America is 704 which qualifies as a good credit score.
-American households are, though, building more and more credit card debt, with the average Americans owing $5,331.
+An average American credit report would show a score of 704 which qualifies as “good.”.
+American households are, though, building more and more credit card debt, with the average American credit card balance being $5,331.

 Carrying credit card debt can cause personal problems in addition to financial problems.
-It can cause personal stress and add stress to a family or marriage as household debt adds up.
+Money issues are a big personal stress and add stress to a family or marriage as household debt adds up.

-With that in mind, if you have outstanding debts resulting from credit cards, we recommend getting aid from someone who specializes in debt management to help you pay off that debt or reach a debt settlement and give you saving money tips.
+With that in mind, if you have outstanding debts resulting from credit cards, we recommend getting aid from someone who specializes in debt management & credit counseling to help you pay off that debt or reach a debt settlement and give you saving money tips.

 Sure, there are ways to move the credit card debt, like performing a balance transfer.
 While that might help move the debt, it won't pay it off or clear it.
 Using a balance transfer card could even further complicate problems by adding to your debt with a transfer fee for each transfer.